Dory Lobel: Career

 In 1998, at the age of 18, Lobel began playing guitar at local rock clubs and teaching guitar privately five days a week.
 Living in Israel at the time, he was drafted to the Israel Defense Forces for the mandatory service period of three years, and served at the research department of the Military Intelligence Corps.
 Towards the end of his military service, Lobel landed the guitar spot in the house-band of a successful R&B club.
 The musicians in the band were some of the most successful and well-known session musicians in Israel who kept him working and performing in different projects throughout the following year.

 In 2003, Lobel moved to Los Angeles and enrolled in the world-renowned guitar program at Hollywood's Musician's Institute.
 On his first day at Musician's Institute, Lobel took his placement tests and tested out of the first 12 months of the 18 month long program and started his studies directly in the Professional Guitar Program, which allowed him to finish the courses in only six months.
 In 2004, Lobel was hired to play guitar on Jesse McCartney's Beautiful Soul Tour which led to the opportunity for him to co-write and perform 11 of the 12 songs on Jesse McCartney's 2006 album Right Where You Want Me (Hollywood Records), which debuted at number 15 on the U.S. Billboard 200, scoring top 10 spots in Europe and Asia.

 Lobel has performed all over the world playing for multi-platinum selling artists including, Jesse McCartney, Enrique Iglesias and the Backstreet Boys.
 He has played on television shows including The Tonight Show with Jay Leno, Good Morning America, MTV's Total Request Live, The View, Ellen, Regis & Kelly, U-Pick Live, All That, Access Hollywood, and The Megan Mullally Show.
 As a composer and songwriter he has worked for companies such as NBC, Sony, Hollywood Records and EMI.

+As of 2024, Dory is the musical director and lead guitarist for The Voice.